 Depending on your business and your internal management system, it may also make sense to have a regular review of your risk assessments.
 The purpose of this would be to make sure that you have not missed anything new or significant that could present a risk to employees, or others.

 Let’s summarise what we’ve discussed with a little animated video on the 5 steps of HSE risk assessment – if there’s any part of the 5 steps you didn’t quite grasp, why not revisit that part again?

 HSE Risk Assessment 5 Steps - Animated Video

 That’s all folks!

-The next time someone asks you ‘what is a health and safety risk assessment?’, you’ll not only be able to answer them, but you will be able to explain the steps to carry on out (Or you can send them to this post to let them find out for themselves!).
+The next time someone asks you ‘what is a health and safety risk assessment?’, you’ll not only be able to answer them, but you will be able to explain the steps to carry one out.
+Or you can send them to here to let them find out for themselves!